A reliable ecommerce website builder makes it easy to set up an online store, process…

 When you post your online store link to your social media, the feature product images for the page you shared will be shown on your social media; this occurs for all the free themes you use on Shopify.

-For example, if you post a link of a product on your Shopify store to your social media, the link of that product and it’s image will be shown on your social media.
+For example, if you post a product link on your Shopify store to your social media, the link of that product and its image will be shown on your social media.

-Although some page links on your Shopify store does not have a featured image such as your home page, your “About Us” page where only the image shared on the social media is shown.
+Although some page links on your Shopify store do not have a featured image, such as your home page or your “About Us” page, only the image shared on social media is shown.

 How to do the settings of your social media image

-A “Social Sharing Image” area will be seen; then you can select the product image you want to display on your social media platform and then click “Save.”
+A “Social Sharing Image” area will be seen; you can select the product image you want to display on your social media platform and click “Save.”

 How to Update your images

-You should know that on the Shopify platform when you use a free theme, Open Graph tags are the avenue used to link your online store information to your social media platform.
+You should know that on the Shopify platform, Open Graph tags are the avenue used to link your online store information to your social media platform when you use a free theme.
 Open Graph is used by social media such as Facebook, pinter estate, Twitter, LinkedIn, and others.

-The information on Open Graph is managed by Facebook and stored for a specific number of days before you could check for any Updates.
-In case you change the product image of your social media, you can use the Facebook Sharing Debugger to refresh all pieces of information that are saved for your Shopify page links.
+The information on Open Graph is managed by Facebook and stored for specific days before you can check for updates.
+If you change the product image of your social media, you can use the Facebook Sharing Debugger to refresh all pieces of information that are saved for your Shopify page links.

 How to edit Theme code on your Shopify store

-Do not edit these codes except you have an understanding of the HTML or CSS code, and you also have a basic understanding of Liquid.
+Do not edit these codes except if you understand the HTML or CSS code and have a basic understanding of Liquid.

 Before you customize your theme on your Shopify store, make sure you carry out the following steps :

 Create a duplicate copy of your theme and have a backup copy.
-This allows you to discard any modifications made and start all over again in case you got the designs all wrong.
+This allows you to discard any modifications made and start all over again if you got the designs all wrong.

-As discussed earlier, make sure you know the level of support made available to you.
+As discussed earlier, ensure you know the support level available.